kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 ## Visualise the project

-The documentation on [visualisation with Kedro-Viz](../visualisation/kedro-viz_visualisation) discusses this topic in greater detail, but this is a swift introduction on how to use Kedro-Viz to visualise the project.
+The documentation on [visualisation with Kedro-Viz](../visualisation/kedro-viz_visualisation) discusses this topic in greater detail, so this is a swift introduction on how to use Kedro-Viz to visualise the project.

 In your terminal type the following: